legumeinfo/pandagma/README.md

                         This is used for picking representative IDs+sequence from an orthogroup, when this annotation is among those with the median length for the orthogroup.
-                        Otherwise, one is selected at random from those with median length. work_dir - Working directory, for temporary and intermediate files.
+                        Otherwise, one is selected at random from those with median length.
 ```

-Variables in the config file for the **family workflow**, pandagma-fam.sh:
+Variables in the config file for the **family workflow**, `pandagma fam`:
 ```
          clust_iden - Minimum identity threshold for mmseqs clustering [0.40]
           clust_cov - Minimum coverage for mmseqs clustering [0.40]
         consen_iden - Minimum identity threshold for consensus generation [0.30]
-         extra_iden - Minimum identity threshold for mmseqs addition of \"extra\" annotations [0.30] mcl_inflation - Inflation parameter, for Markov clustering [1.6] strict_synt - For clustering of the \"main\" annotations, use only syntenic pairs [1] The alternative (0) is to use all homologous pairs that satisfy expected_quotas.tsv ks_low_cutoff - For inferring Ks peak per species pair.
+         extra_iden - Minimum identity threshold for mmseqs addition of "extra" annotations [0.30] mcl_inflation - Inflation parameter, for Markov clustering [1.6] strict_synt - For clustering of the "main" annotations, use only syntenic pairs [1] The alternative (0) is to use all homologous pairs that satisfy expected_quotas.tsv ks_low_cutoff - For inferring Ks peak per species pair.
 Don't consider Ks block-median values less than this.
 [0.5] ks_hi_cutoff - For inferring Ks peak per species pair.
 Don't consider Ks block-median values greater than this.
 [2.0]